-An estimated 555,000 people were injured in the workplace last year, according to the latest data from the Health & Safety Executive.
+An estimated 650,208 people were injured in the workplace, according to the last available data from Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) and the Labour Force Survey (LFS).
 Slips, trips and falls accounted for nearly a third of self-reported workplace accidents, closely followed by handling, lifting or carrying accidents at 21%.

 Those of you who work in the Agriculture, Forestry and Fishing industries are have a much higher chance of being injured in the workplace.
-Workers in the manufacturing, wholesale / retail trade and construction industries are also at a higher risk of suffering a workplace injury.
+Workers in the manufacturing, wholesale / retail trade and construction industries also harbour a higher risk of suffering a workplace injury.

 Compared to the most severe, life changing events some injuries may seem only minor, but if it affects your day-to-day life in any way then it is serious.